A Mindset on The Wall

 Bahman is around sixty now.
 He has a vegetarian restaurant in the city centre of Göttingen.
 He himself is not a vegetarian though.
 In the course of Islamic revolution he left Iran to study in Bochum, Germany.

 Since the Islamists took power in 1979, Bahman never went back to Iran.
-He is a supporter of Folks-Mojahedin – one of the opposition parties of the Islamic Republic of Iran who fight against the anti-women ideology of Khomeini- the pioneer of Islamic government in Iran and his successor.
+He is a supporter of Folks-Mojahedin – one of the opposition parties of the Islamic Republic of Iran and formerly the Shah.

 We¹ were looking around his shop searching for an item from Iran, something reminiscent of the home country.
 There were not many though.
 A calligraphy in Persian that Bahman had made, a traditional Persian fabric which was posted like a picture frame on the wall.
 Beside that a picture of Marzieh the old classical Persian singer of the seventies- caught my eye.
 It was a black and white portrait of her, an old familiar face with her mouth being half open like crying something out loud while singing.
 When Bahman was asked whether she was his favorite singer, he explained that because the women were prohibited to be heard in Iran after the Islamic revolution took power, Marzieh was banned to sing.
 She left Iran during the nineties and joined the National Council of Resistence of Iran in France and later on she went to Iraq and joined the Folks-Mojahedin to fight the islamic regime of Mullas in Iran.
 We were not sure if he liked her songs or rejoiced in her voice, he did not mention it.
 The only things he told us about her was political matters that Bahman appreciated.
 He was asked whether he loved her songs as well.
 Bahman answered ‘yes’.
 We asked Bahman whether he would still hang Marzieh’s picture on the wall if he did not like her songs?
 The answer was again ‘yes’.